m3dwards/parity-website/content/posts/2020-06-25_A_local_currency_to_support_digital_and_creative_agencies_to_find_new_local_clients/index.md

 +++
-title = "A local currency to support digital and creative agencies to find new local clients" description = "Digital and creative businesses in the Jewellery Quarter are using Parity to connect to new customers and increase their revenue" date = "2020-06-25" categories = ["Business Development"]
+title = "A local currency to support digital and creative agencies to find new clients" description = "Digital and creative businesses in the Jewellery Quarter are using Parity to connect to new customers and increase their revenue" date = "2020-06-25" categories = ["Business Development"]